Employer of Record

 Overtime Pay

 Overtime is generally allowed only under specific conditions and when certain formalities are observed.
-It should only be performed at the employer’s instruction and is compensated at 150% of the normal rate (or 200% for work on Sundays or public holidays).
+It should only be performed at the employer’s instruction and is usually compensated at 150% of the normal rate, or 200% for work on Sundays or public holidays, subject to the applicable legal and collective bargaining rules.

 Employees vs Independent Contractors